 There are many ways to boost your mental wellbeing.
 The NHS has published some actions people can take to reduce the likelihood of depression, anxiety and stress.

 Exercising your brain will help keep it young as it functions on a ‘use it or lose it’ basis.
-Reading, playing games and puzzles such as crosswords or Sudoku all make the brain worker harder which can improve memory and thinking skills.
+Reading, playing games and puzzles such as crosswords or Sudoku all make the brain work harder which can improve memory and thinking skills.
 This is particularly important in midlife, as those who regularly engage in intellectual, artistic and manual activities during that part of their life see less brain health decline as they age.
 However it is never too late to start.

 Staying active socially